You have 2 choices for how you receive your child support payments:

 Any exemption granted may be subject to future review by us.

 - The debit card doesn’t indicate that it’s for child support payments.
-The card has the word “Massachusetts” across the front with the Bank of America and MasterCard logos, making it look like a regular debit card.
+The card has the word ReliaCard across the front with the U.S. Bank and Visa® logos, making it look like a regular debit card.

-- If your card is lost or stolen, you must contact Bank of America Customer Service Center at (855) 887-3940 to report or replace the card.
-There is no fee or surcharge for replacement cards.
+- If your card is lost or stolen, you must contact U.S. Bank to report and replace the card.
+There is no fee or surcharge for replacement cards with standard delivery (up to 10 business days).
+There may be a fee for rush delivery.